MehmetHY/BlenderAxisMeasure/README.md

 # Blender Axis Measure Add-on

-A Blender add-on that draws the distance between the two vertices of an edge or two vertices.
+A Blender add-on that draws the distance between two vertices or the length of the selected edges.

 * You need to be in Edit Mode
 * 3D View -> N Panel -> View -> Axis Measure